mohamedaymenkarmous/CTF/CTFSecurinetsQuals2018/README.md

 This is the hexadecimal representation of the key.
 It seems like the key is ```0xee```.

-So let's decrypt the flag file right now [resources/crypto-150-looser/solve.sh](using this script) :
+So let's decrypt the flag file right now [using this script](resources/crypto-150-looser/solve.sh) :

 ```
 chmod +x solve.sh